jgrandguillaume/stock-logistics-warehouse/stock_inventory_discrepancy/README.rst

 ===========================

-Adds the capability to show the discrepancy of every line in an inventory and to block the inventory validation when the discrepancy is over a user defined threshold.
+Adds the capability to show the discrepancy of every line in an inventory and to block the inventory validation (setting it as 'Pending to Approve') when the discrepancy is over a user defined threshold.
+Only new group "Inventory / Control Manager" will be able to force the validation of those blocked inventories.

 Installation